IDMIL/tstick-docs/docs/T-Stick Design Guidelines.md

 If interoperability with previous T-Stick pieces is desired the following guidelines should be followed:

-1. The T-Stick should avoid using a different namespace than the ones presented in this Table.
+1. The T-Stick should use an existing namespace.
+Check [previous designs](./T-Stick-functions.md#previous-designs) for past and current namespaces.
-2. If you wish for the T-Stick to be able to play older pieces the firmware of the T-Stick should have a built in translation layer for signals.
+2. If you wish for the T-Stick to be able to play older pieces the T-Stick firmware should have a built in translation layer for signals.
 External translation layers can be used but are not desired.